lucagius/lucagius.github.io/_pages/about.md

     margin-top: 1.333em;    /* vertical gap below the picture */
   }
 </style>

 Welcome!

-I am a PhD candidate at MIT Sloan interested in the intersection of innovation, entrepreneurial strategy, and AI.

-In my dissertation, I study how contrarian researchers leverage AI competitions to validate their ideas before commercialization.
+I am an incoming Assistant Professor at Bocconi University’s Management and Technology Department.
+My research focuses on innovation and entrepreneurial strategy, with a special interest in the commercialization of unconventional ideas and technologies.

+I received my PhD from [MIT Sloan](https://mitsloan.mit.edu/faculty/academic-groups/ties/about-us).